sxs-collaboration/www_black-holes_org/_papers/Deka:2025vzx.md

   to the evaluation of the time-domain microlensing amplification factor $\widetilde{F}(t)$, for arbitrary lens configurations.
-We show this by constructing $\widetilde{F}(t)$ for two lens models, viz. point-mass lens, and singular isothermal sphere.
-We benchmark the evaluation times, and accuracy, of the surrogate microlensed templates, and show that indeed surrogate modeling is a powerful tool to make large-scale parameter estimation in the context of microlensed GWs practicable.
+We show this by constructing $\widetilde{F}(t)$ for two lens models, viz. point-mass lens, and singular isothermal sphere, which notably includes logarithmic divergence behaviour.
+We find both surrogates reproduce the original lens models accurately, with mismatches
+  $\lesssim 5 \times 10^{-4}$ across a range of plausible microlensed binary black hole sources observed by the Einstein Telescope.
+This surrogate is between 5 and $10^3$ times faster than the underlying lensing models, and can be evaluated in about 100 ms. The accuracy and efficiency attained by our surrogate models will enable practical parameter estimation analyses of microlensed GWs.
 ---